swarajkumarsingh/ziplink/Readme.md

 </div>

-A simple URL shortener service implemented in Golang with Redis and MongoDB for storage, and Docker for containerization.
+A Scalable URL shortener service implemented in Golang with Redis and MongoDB for storage, and Docker for containerization.

 ## Table of Contents